TheBeyondGroup/shopify-rich-text-renderer/README.md

 }
 ```

-I added a working [JSFiddle Demo](https://jsfiddle.net/68c3wrvp/4/) that should help show how it works.
+Here is a [JSFiddle Demo](https://jsfiddle.net/psmzrojd/) that shows a working example.